 - Coming from a place of LOVE AND CURIOSITY: I wonder why I went for the chocolate.
 I am not usually a chocolate fan, nor do I usually eat things that don’t serve my body well.
 What am I trying to buffer from?
 What can I do to show the most love to my body right now?

 - WHERE WILL THIS LEAD: I can more easily put the chocolate down right now, and get in the habit of asking my body what it really needs when I go for the chocolate again.
-I don’t need to binge because I am not depriving myself of something I want, rather I am find out what my body and what my mind really needs.
+I don’t need to binge because I am not depriving myself of something I want, rather I can find out what my body and what my mind really needs.

 It is kind of a long process, right?
 But I think it is worthy of the time.
 Let’s try another couple.

-Example 2.
 I want to run again.
 I really found peace in some of the hardest years in my life, running.